pastenes/wordpressdivi/README.md

 # wordpressdivi
 WordPress with Divi theme ready to go

-Work in progress of Docker based WordPress/Divi bilerplate for the agency I work for.
+Work in progress of Docker based WordPress/Divi boilerplate for the agency I work for.